yuempark/pystrat/README.md

-# pyStrat
+# pystrat

 A tool for stratigraphic plotting in Python.

 Under development.
-For now, too crappy for public use.

 ## Usage

-* refer to `pyStrat_draft.ipynb` for an example of plotting features.
+* refer to `pystrat_draft.ipynb` for an example of plotting features.

 Improve the code in anyway you see fit!